A Functional Limit Theorem for Limit Order Books with State Dependent Price Dynamics: Classical tightness results

 \section{Classical tightness results}

 For the convenience of the reader, we recall some classical results on tightness which the derivations of Section~\ref{sec:scaling-limit-volume} are based on.
-We first note that though the following theorems and lemmas may be originally established on finite time intervals, we state them on the half line $[0,\infty)$ since there is no essential difficulty to make such extensions in the spirit of Jacod and Shiryaev \cite{JacodShiryaev2002}. \\[5pt] The first result is a sufficient condition for tightness in the Skorokhod space $\mathcal{D}([0,\infty); E)$ for a complete separable metric state space $(E, \rho)$ due to Aldous and Kurtz.
-We take it from \cite[Th.~6.8]{wal86}. \begin{theorem} Let $X_n$ be a sequence of processes taking values in $\mathcal{D}([0,\infty); E)$ such that the family $\left( X_n(t) \right)_{n\in\N^+}$ of random variables is tight (in $E$) for any rational $t$.
-Moreover, assume that there is a number $p > 0$ and processes $\left( \gamma_n(\delta) \right)_{\delta \in [0,\infty)}$, $n \in \N^+$, such that
+We first note that though the following theorems and lemmas may be originally established on finite time intervals, we state them on the half line $[0,\infty)$ since there is no essential difficulty to make such extensions in the spirit of Jacod and Shiryaev \cite{JacodShiryaev2002}.